 Step #3.
 Check out the total storage consumed on your device and how much is left.
 Also, have a look at how much space each app has eaten into.
 To have a better view, tap on any app.

 Step #4.
-Now, you will see the app size and how much space its documents and data has consumed.
+Now, you will see the app size and how much space its documents and data have consumed.

 Once you have check out the storage consumption on your iOS device, you have two options: